Catholic Charities offers emergency prep and free produce to locals

 The free training usually takes place at churches, community events or one-on-one, she said.

-Today, the program has been converted into disaster readiness training modules – a 15-minute, 1-hour or 8-hour option.
+Today, the program has been converted into disaster readiness training modules – 15-minute, 1-hour or 8-hour options.

 “We’ve accomplished a lot so far,” said Hammar.
 To date, more than 9,444 community members have participated in one of the three modules in Napa County.
-Her goal is to train a total of 40,000 people in Napa County.
+Her goal is to train a total of 40,000 people locally.

 The goal is to reach more than 1 million Californians.
 “It’s a pretty exciting movement,” said Hammar.